 Install the corner pieces first.
 Bending the plastic/molding can subtly effect its length, and it is much easier to adjust a straight piece than it is to adjust a curved one.

 You're done!!
-You can enjoy the train set at your leisure, and be the envy of all your friends (or at least you kid be the envy of all his friends).
-Please take a picture, and post it on the message board!
+You can enjoy the train set at your leisure, and be the envy of all your friends (or at least your kid will be the envy of all their friends).